 EAG is the industry standard for SIMS analysis, offering the best detection limits along with accurate concentration and layer structure identification.
 EAG’s depth and scope of experience and commitment to research and development in the SIMS field is unrivaled.
 EAG has the largest range of Secondary Ion Mass Spectrometry instruments worldwide (more than 40) and staffed by exceptionally qualified scientists.
 EAG also has the world’s largest reference material library of ion-implanted and bulk-doped standards for accurate SIMS quantification.

 EAG’s SIMS scientists are specially trained and are adept at understanding our client’s analytical needs and optimizing analyses to most effectively address their concerns and interests.
 Today, SIMS analysis is used to help customers across a variety of industries for research and development, quality control, failure analysis, troubleshooting, and process monitoring.
-EAG provides personal service throughout the process to allow a complete understanding of the test results.
+EAG provides personal service throughout the process to allow a complete understanding of the SIMS lab test results.

 To enable certain features and improve your experience with us, this site stores cookies on your computer.
 Please click Continue to provide your authorization and permanently remove this message.